molly/blog/_posts/2022-07-22-celsius-letters.md

 > From small monthly deposits, and a few lucky decisions later, he account grew to USD40k in slightly under 2 years.
 This made her a millionaire back home which allows her to live a decade (based on life expectancy) in great comfort, the ideal retirement.
 She was due to retire in August 2022 and I was only planning to pull assets out of her account in mid August.

 > Needless to say, I now can’t withdraw assets from Celsius and she no longer has a comfortable retirement to look forward to.
 She continues to be employed by my family which we are more than happy to have her.
 But at 72, and weeks from retirement, I cannot begin to imagine how debilitatingly disappointed she must feel.
-It’s with great disappointment that I acknowledge Alex to be a fraud.
-Justice will take care of him eventually, and I hope that justice will be prioritised for depositors as punishment to Alex and any other relevant parties would not make us whole.
-Only a strong

 -----